codelingo/docs/docs/getting-started.md

 ### Authentication

-1. Create a CodeLingo account: [http://codelingo.io/join](http://codelingo.io/join)
+1. Create a CodeLingo account: [https://codelingo.io/join](https://codelingo.io/join)

-2. Generate the token at codelingo.io/lingo-token
+2. Generate the token at codelingo.io/lingo-token and copy it to your clipboard

-3. Run $ lingo setup and follow the steps prompted there
+3. Run `lingo setup` and follow the steps prompted there

 ```bash
 $ lingo setup